In Scotland, local authorities have a duty by law to demonstrate best value and continuous improvement when delivering their services.

 These reviews have contributed to the Council's financial efficiency savings whilst ensuring that services are capable of meeting the needs of users within available resources.
-The role performed by the Policy, Planning and Performance Division is a key element in the achievement of the Council's strategic objectives set out in its Transformation Strategy for 2012 - 2017.
+The role is a key element in the achievement of the Council's strategic objectives set out in its Transformation Strategy.

-The Council uses several tools to show the Scottish Government, and local residents, that we are meeting these important objectives as outlined below:
+We use several tools to show the Scottish Government, and local residents, that we are meeting these important objectives as outlined below.

 We use this system to show that we have firm control of everything we do, based on three fundamental principles - openness; integrity and accountability.
 Good governance includes good management, good performance, sound financial management, listening to what local residents have to say about Council services and providing good outcomes for all citizens and service users.

 We have approved and adopted a Local Code of Corporate Governance based on the best practice available in Scotland.
-Our Policy, Planning and Performance Division develops and implements the Local Code.
+Corporate Support develops and implements the Local Code.
 We review our Corporate Governance arrangements every year to make sure that our approach is strong and effective.

-The outcome of this review is reported to the Council;s Governance and Scrutiny Committee, and a copy of the latest report including a copy of the Council’s Local Code of Corporate Governance for this year can be downloaded from the further information section.
+The outcome of this review is reported to the Council's Governance and Scrutiny Committee.
+View the latest report including the Council’s Local Code of Corporate Governance (PDF 770Kb).
 You can also see an update of last year's Action Plan and details of this year's Action Plan along with the Council’s Annual Statement of Assurance.

 Self evaluation arrangements

-In 2011/12, the council completed its third Council-wide strategic self-assessment of performance.
-This process, led by the Chief Executive and Executive Directors, scored the council's performance against Audit Scotland's ten Best Value criteria.
-Alastair MacNish, a former Chair of the Accounts Commission, was appointed as a 'critical friend' to provide independent challenge to the process and scoring.
+In 2016, the Council completed its fourth Council-wide strategic self-assessment of performance.
+This process, led by the Chief Executive and Executive Management Team, scored the Council's performance against Audit Scotland's ten Best Value criteria.
 The assessment includes a number of actions that the council plans to implement to sustain or improve its practices.